Appiko/nrf5x-firmware/Readme.md

- The repository for the firmware of Appiko's camera triggering device
+ The repository for the firmware of the different Appiko projects containing the nRF5x SoCs.